 Pet of the Month!
 Oscar!

-As cat a owner, one of main worries is them being outside and crossing roads with traffic.
+As a cat owner, one of main worries is them being outside and crossing roads with traffic.

 This was certainly the case for our Pet of the month Oscar (a 6 year old black and white domestic short hair) who came back from being out all night with major injuries.
 His owner did not know how these injuries had occurred and did not see or hear anything overnight.
 Oscar came back to the family home with a prolapsed eye and significant bleeding from his mouth.
 Oscar’s face was very swollen and was unable to close his mouth.
 On further examination the vet had noticed Oscar had scuffed nails, which is a sign that Oscar had possibly been involved in a road traffic accident.